 Allergen info: No tree nuts, no peanuts.
 The owner himself told me as much.
 He also told me—without my having asked—that he can’t guarantee that their ingredients have all come from nut-free facilities, though I took that tidbit more as a sign of allergy-awareness than as legitimate cause for concern.
 I definitely don’t expect restaurants to be able to make such guarantees.

-The good: There are five types of noodles to choose from (the menu even has an illustrated guide!), and the ding ding noodles—the house favorite—are unlike anything you’ll find at the other the restaurants on this list.
-Prices are reasonable, and the space is downtown-cool, without coming off as if it’s trying too hard.
+The good: There are five types of noodles to choose from (the menu even has an illustrated guide!), and all are great, texture-wise.
+The ding ding noodles—the house favorite—are unlike anything you’ll find at the other the restaurants on this list.
+Prices are reasonable, and the space is hip and cool, without coming off as if it’s trying too hard.
 Plus, the vegetables are less soggy and lifeless than those you’ll find at most of these other places.
 (It’s the little things.)

-The bad: There’s very little seating, but most dishes have a short half-life, so you’ll want to dine in regardless.
+The bad: The pork-and-chive dumplings taste so weird that I haven’t been able to find it in me to try any of the others.
+There’s very little seating, but most dishes have a short half-life, so you’ll want to dine in regardless.
 The restaurant’s way up on 148th Street (but that might not be so much of an inconvenience, depending on where you live).
+Prices aren’t exactly low.
 And if you’re looking for run-of-the-mill Chinese-takeout fare, this probably isn’t the place for you.

 Kung Fu Little Steamed Buns Ramen